AustroMelee/Austros-ATLA-World/docs/data pipeline.md

   - Valid: `water_nation`, `firebender`, `main_villain`
   - Invalid: `water nation`, `main villain`, `main/villain`, `Main Villain`

+### Central Tag Dictionary

+All tags are validated against `src/data/tag_dictionary.json`.
+If a tag or alias isn't found in this dictionary, the build fails.
+Each dictionary entry defines its display name, category, optional aliases, weight, and implied tags.

+### Search Aliases

+Records may include a `searchAliases` array in their JSON metadata.
+These terms are promoted to the top level and indexed alongside regular tags.

 ---

 ## 1. Data Authoring: Unified Markdown Format